 Brittany holds a B.A. in American History and an M.A. in Museum Studies both from the University of Kansas.
 She has been working with the Watkins Community Museum of History collections and exhibits in various capacities since 2007.
 In addition to managing the collections, Brittany coordinates volunteers and maintains the Museum’s research resources.

-Brittany teaches MUSE 704, Museum Collection Management, for the Museum Studies program.
+Brittany co-teaches MUSE 704, Introduction to Collections Management and Utilization and MUSE 703, Introduction to Museum Exhibits for the Museum Studies program.

 Steve joined the staff at the Watkins Museum in February 2011.
 He has had a 25-year career in museum work, with experience in collections management, exhibition development, public programming, and education.
 His background is in American art, history, and material culture.
 In addition to his management responsibilities, Steve looks forward to developing public programs, increasing museum involvement with schools and teachers, and working with members of the Douglas County Historical Society.

-Steve co-teaches MUSE 704 Museum Collection Management and teaches Museum Audience Development for the Museum Studies program.
+Steve co-teaches MUSE 704, Introduction to Collections Management and Utilization and MUSE 703, Introduction to Museum Exhibits.
+Steve also teaches Museum Audience Development for the Museum Studies program.